-The majority of both beneficiaries and nonbeneficiaries reported their business serve as a supplier or vendor to other businesses, although this is slightly more common among nonbeneficiaries (71% of non-beneficiaries vs. 64% of beneficiaries).
+The majority of both beneficiaries and non-beneficiaries report their business serving as a supplier or vendor to other businesses, although this is slightly more common among non-beneficiaries (71% of non-beneficiaries vs. 64% of beneficiaries).

-Serving as a supplier to other businesses is a good indicator of a stronger business model as compared to direct-to-consumer businesses, which tend to be less sustainable than small stores or resale businesses.
+Serving as a supplier to other businesses is a good indicator of a stronger business model as compared to direct-to-consumer businesses, which tend to be less sustainable, small stores or resale businesses.